PartnerRobotChallengeVirtual/handyman-unity/README.md

+### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.

+Unity scene used in the event
+Assets/Competition/Handyman/Handyman201805.unity

+Unity scene for confirming layouts in advance
+Assets/Competition/Handyman/Handyman201805Layout.unity

+---
 # Handyman Project

 This is a Unity project for the competition of Handyman task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.